Skip to content

 Send typed errors across HTTP and reconstruct them with full types.

-A NiceError serializes to plain JSON and reconstructs on the other side — with its ids, context, and HTTP status intact.
+A NiceError turns into plain JSON, travels over the network, and is rebuilt on the other side — with its ids, context, and HTTP status all intact.

 const json = error.toJsonObject(); // plain JSON object — safe over HTTP